indiehosters/dev-scripts/doc/getting-started-as-a-hoster.md

 make sense to dual-boot your laptop or boot from a live disk which resets on boot to make sure everything you do with IndieHosters data is done in a sterile environment.

+Also: lock your screen when walking away from your laptop, and think about what someone could do with it if they were to steal your bag, or your smartphone.

 # Do I have to use this?
 You can of course use any folder structure and scripts you want, as long as it doesn't change the format of each user-data folder, so that your customers can still migrate at will between you and other IndieHosters.
 However, you might find some of the scripts in this repo